Obstructing Lagrangian concordance for closures of 3-braids: The Legendrian contact homology DGA

 The differentials of generators of the internal DGA are:

 where $\delta_{i\;j}=e_1$ if $i=j$ and is $0$ otherwise.

 The differentials of the external DGA are given by the count of immersed disks.
 Notably, $\partial a$, from the leftmost crossing of Figure \ref{fig:GenDGA}, has one contributing disk to its left labelled $c^0_{p\;p+1}$ in the differential.
 Each of the differentials $\partial b_i$ for $i=\{1, \dots,q-1\}$ count two disks, one to the right of $b_i$ and one to the left, except $\partial b_p = c^0_{q-p\;q-p+1}$ which only counts one disk to the right.
+For such $i$, the marked point $t$ appears in the differential of a generator only when $p>1$ and then only once, in $\partial b_{p-1}$.
+Explicitly, the differential for $a$ and the $b_i$'s are as follows:

 For $a_i$ and $b_j$ where $j > q-1$, the differential counts at least $2$ disks, including at least one which contributes a term of the form $\mu c^0_{i'\;j'}$ or $c^0_{i'\;j'}\mu$ where $\mu$ is $a$, or some $a_i$ or $b_j$.
-The marked point $t$ appears in the differential of a generator only when $p>1$ and then only once, in $\partial b_{p-1}$.
-We extend $\partial_L$ by the signed Leibniz rule as before.
-See Example \ref{eg:8_20DGA} and Example \ref{eg:10_155} for a full computation of the differential on the external generators for some particular $D(\Lambda)$.
+We extend $\partial_L$ by the signed Leibniz rule.
+See Example \ref{eg:8_20DGA} and Example \ref{eg:10_155} for a full computation of the differential on the external generators for some particular $\mathcal{D}(\Lambda)$.

 \begin{lemma} Let $K$ be the Legendrian knot of a diagram $\mathcal{D}(\Lambda)$.
 Let $q$ be the number of strands passing through the 1-handle.
 Then the terms $a, b_1,\dots,b_{q-1}$ do not appear in any differentials of the Legendrian contact homology DGA $\mathscr{A}_K/\ZZ \langle e_1\rangle$ as degree 1 monomials. \end{lemma}